irajkumarr/job-seeker-application/README.md

 # 🏆 Job Seeker App – Find Your Dream Job! 🚀

 The **Job Seeker App** is designed to help job seekers find employment opportunities effortlessly.
-Browse job listings, apply directly, and stay updated on the latest openings.
+Browse jobs listings, apply directly do you like the most, and stay updated on the latest openings.

 ## 🌟 Why Choose Job Seeker App?
 - **Personalized Job Recommendations**: Tailored job suggestions based on your skills and preferences.